-CBO to detail impact if Trump ends key Obamacare subsidies
+Obamacare premiums to soar 20% if Trump ends key Obamacare subsidies, CBO says

-This is what insurers and health policy experts have already said would happen next year if President Trump stops funding a key set of Obamacare subsidies.
+Insurers would hike premiums on Obamacare silver plans by 20% next year if President Trump stops funding a key set of subsidies, according to a Congressional Budget Office report released Tuesday.

-On Tuesday afternoon, the Congressional Budget Office will weigh in on what it expects will happen if Trump follows through on his threats to cease the payments for the cost-sharing subsidies.
+The agency's projection, which based its estimates on how premiums would compare to current law, is in line with other analyses that looked at what would happen if Trump follows through on his threats to cease the payments for the cost-sharing subsidies.

 The cost-sharing reduction payments go directly to insurers to reimburse them for reducing deductibles and co-pays for lower income enrollees.
+They are only available to people who buy silver-level plans on the Obamacare exchanges.

 They are the subject of a court battle between the House of Representatives and the Trump administration, which inherited the case from the Obama administration.
 Trump has tried to use subsidies as a bargaining chip, first to get Democrats to the table and more recently to spur the Senate to return to its effort to repeal and replace the law.

 Related: Trump-fueled uncertainty spurs Obamacare insurers to leave, hike premiums